 The common otter has been hunted for its fur, and the common otter population in Finland has been close to extinction a couple of times.
 In 1939–1950 the otter was a protected species, and again in the 1970’s; these periods made the common otter population to rebound well and nowadays the species is thriving, though not in large amounts, throughout the country.
 In 2015 the common otter was considered a thriving species in Finland; in Europe it is still considered an endangered species.
 Its greatest threat is the traffic, and pesticides in the water.
-Our otters, Harri and Olli, are visitors' favourites.
-The playful fellows are part of the European Endangered Species Program (EEP).
+Our otters are part of the European Endangered Species Program (EEP).

 ADAPTING TO THE WINTER